swirtSJW/lighthouse-facilities/vcm.md

-# Facilities API for VCM and VA Mobile
+# New endpoints to support VCM

 Two sample records to save: